supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-04.md

     ![](images/iaas-image58.png)

-1. After the Failover is initiated close the blade and select **Site Recovery Jobs** under **Monitoring** section, then select the **Failover** job to monitor the progress.
+1. After the Failover is initiated close the blade and select **Site Recovery Jobs** under the **Monitoring** section, then select the **Failover** job to monitor the progress.
 Once the job has finished, it should show as successful for all tasks.

     ![](images/iaas-image59.png)